-Higher coronagraphic performance can be obtained with an Apodized Pupil Lyot Coronagraph (APLC) by placing a Lyot stop (which does not need to be undersized) and tuning the apodization profile and focal plane mask size to minimize light inside the geometric pupil but allow light outside the Lyot stop.
+In Lyot coronagraphs, starlight is rejected by the combination of a focal plane mask and a pupil plane mask (Lyot mask) located after the focal plane mask.
+In the conventional Lyot coronagraph architecture, both masks are hard edged: the focal plane mask is an opaque disk blocking the central light of the PSF while the Lyot mask is a circular opening only transmitting light in the central part of the beam.
+This conventional architecture offers limited performance, and the radius of the focal plane mask (a smaller mask allows imaging closer to the optical axis) is traded against contrast and system throughput: the Lyot mask is undersized (smaller than the pupil) and its size becomes smaller as the focal plane mask radius is reduced.
+Higher coronagraphic performance can be obtained by apodizing the entrance pupil of the Lyot coronagraph in an Apodized Pupil Lyot Coronagraph (APLC) design, where the Lyot mask does not need to be undersized, and both the apodization profile and the focal plane mask size are tuned to minimize light inside the geometric pupil but allow light outside the Lyot stop.
 The APLC is therefore a Lyot coronagraph with a hard edged opaque (transmission t = 0) focal plane mask and an amplitude-apodized entrance aperture (Soummer et al. 2003a; Soummer 2005; Soummer et al. 2009).
 Soummer et al. (2003a) showed that the optimal apodization functions to for APLCs are prolate spheroidal functions.

-The conceptual APLC layout, shown in Figure 1 (Center, left) shows the addition of the Lyot mask in the exit pupil plane.
+The conceptual APLC layout, shown in Figure 1 (center, left) shows the addition of the Lyot mask in the exit pupil plane.
 With an APLC, starlight rejection is shared between the focal plane mask and the Lyot mask.
-Compared to the CPA scheme, a milder, higher throughput apodization can therefore be used, and a smaller focal plane can be used for smaller inner working angle.
+Compared to the CPA scheme, a milder, higher throughput apodization can therefore be used, and a smaller focal plane can be used for smaller IWA.